patrickjburke245/Docs/HowTos/onboarding_faq.rst

 in the respective VPCs, instructs the gateways to build an IPSEC tunnel and modifies AWS route tables in each VPC.

-To accomplish this task, the Controller needs your AWS credentials to issue AWS APIs, for example, to launch the gateway instances and modify route tables, on your behalf.
+To accomplish this task, the Controller needs your AWS credentials to call AWS APIs, for example, to launch the gateway instances and modify route tables, on your behalf.
 An AWS credential consists of

- - `The 12 digit AWS account number <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`_
+ - `The 12-digit AWS account number <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`_
  - `IAM roles and IAM policies <http://docs.aviatrix.com/HowTos/HowTo_IAM_role.html>`_

 If you need to connect two VPCs that are owned by one AWS account, you just need one AWS credential, i.e, one Aviatrix access account.

 If you need to connect two VPCs that are owned by two different AWS accounts, you then need two AWS credentials, and therefore two access accounts.

-The access account is also used to access the Controller web console, therefore it is associated with an email address and login password in case you want to login to only manage that one account.
+The access account is also used to access the Controller web console.
+Therefore, it is associated with an email address and login password, in case you want to login to only manage that one account.

 What is the Aviatrix Primary Access Account?
 ---------------------------------------------

 There is only one primary access account on the Controller.
 The primary access account's AWS account credential is the one that the Controller is launched on and it is already setup during the Controller instance launch time with a CloudFormation template.

-To setup the primary access account during onboarding time, you just need to enter the 12 digit AWS account that Controller is launched on.
+To setup the primary access account during onboarding, you just need to enter the 12-digit AWS account that Controller is launched on.

 (For release 3.1 and earlier you also need to enter the Controller access credentials (email, password)).